 Refills on mail-order prescriptions.
-For refills, please contact your pharmacy [insert recommended number of days] days before your current prescription will run out to make sure your next order is shipped to you in time.]
+For refills, please contact your pharmacy 15 days before your current prescription will run out to make sure your next order is shipped to you in time.

 Section 2.4 How can you get a long-term supply of drugs?